-During the fall of the second year, students should complete a Degree Plan (contact epsyadvisor@tamu.edu for assistance).
-In order for degree plans to be approved, they must follow the requirements below.
+Master's students enrolled in their 18th credit hour are to submit a degree plan (contact epsyadvisor@tamu.edu for assistance).
+For degree plans to be approved, they must follow the requirements below.

-- MED, Non-thesis Distance Education with a major in EPSY. - All courses listed in the School Counseling Handbook; 48 credit hours. - Committee as follows: - o Chair Dr. Linda Castillo [No other committee members are required.]
+- MED, No Thesis Dist Ed & No Final Exam, with a major in EPSY. - All courses listed in the School Counseling Handbook; 48 credit hours. - Committee as follows: - Chair Dr. Linda Castillo [No other committee members are required.]